stakater/developer-environment/README.md

 - [ ] Script to run both vagrant files sequentially; so, run one command to bring up whole stack
 - [ ] Script to modify the permission of shared folder in host machine for consul data mapping to work
 - [ ] Given user option to cherry pick services to start
+- [ ] Map /backup/data/ to host machine as well!
+Currently get these errors `chown: changing ownership of '/var/lib/mysql/': Operation not permitted`